ibm-messaging/mq-rdqm/cloud/aws/README.md

 ## Testing

 The sample client programs passes your login userid through MQCSP structure to the Queue Manager.
-So, you need to create an ID in RDQM VM1,2,3.
+So, you need to create an ID in RDQM vm1, vm2, vm3.

-Create userid in RDQM1,2,3.
+Create userid in RDQM vm1, vm2, vm3.
 ```
 adduser -a -G mqm johnc
 ```